Updated on September 12th, 2024 by Felix Martinez

 That said, Sure Dividend recommends that risk-averse investors avoid Oxford Square.
 We believe that the dividend does not offer enough safety.
 The company distributes essentially all of its investment income, leaving little wiggle room.
 Any drops in investment income can result in dividend cuts.

-We echo these concerns and rate Oxford Square a Sell.
+We echo these concerns and rate Oxford Square a Hold.

 Don’t miss the resources below for more monthly dividend stock investing research.